mattdesl/looom-tools/docs/formats.md

 Once you download the WebM file, there are many free WebM to MP4 converters that you can find online, which may be needed for social media uploading.

 ###### :bulb: *After downloading, you can use one of the many online ["WebM to MP4" converters](https://cloudconvert.com/webm-to-mp4) to get a file that can be uploaded to social media.*

+## PNG File Sequence

+This feature relies on a recent version of Chrome, and writes PNG files directly to a folder of your choice.
+Upon clicking the Record button, you can navigate to a folder (or create a new one) that will hold all the numbered frames.
+Then, accept the read / write permission boxes that appear, and all frames will be saved sequentially into that folder.

+From there, you can use your favourite tool to assemble the image sequence into a high quality video, such as Photoshop, After Effects, etc.

 ## MP4